On the generalisation of Roth's theorem: Introduction

 We finally mention that section \ref{introad} is a brief review of the theory of adelic curves introduced in \cite{Ch-Mo}, and moreover that Appendix \ref{ap} sketches the construction of the interpolating polynomial employed in \cite{C}.

 \paragraph{Acknowledgements.} Both the authors want to express their gratitude to \emph{Pietro Corvaja} for introducing them to the subject and for his enlightening explanations.
-Moreover they want to thank \emph{Lorenzo Freddi} for the very interesting discussions about functional analysis.
+They also want to thank \emph{Lorenzo Freddi} and \emph{Huyai Chen} for replying to several questions.

+A special mention goes to the anonymous referee for their incredible peer-reviewing work with this article.
+Their deep understanding of the topic and their compelling comments were extremely useful to fix some mistakes.

 The first author was partially supported by the EPSRC grant EP/M024830/1 ``Symmetries and correspondences: intra-disciplinary developments and applications'', partially by the research grant ``Higher Arakelov geometry, Cryptography and Isogenies of Elliptic Curves'' conferred by the University of Udine, and partially by the Ben-Gurion university of the Negev.